 We asked Cheryl Moskowitz, a regular Poets in Schools visitor, to reflect on poetry’s power to communicate in the classroom at this time.
-We are currently carrying out both socially distanced in-person visits and digital visits.
+We are running both in-person and digital visits.
 Find out more and book.

 I would thoroughly recommend a visiting poet.
 Despite the current restrictions and necessary changes it was a very positive event.
 Can’t imagine how awesome it would be without Covid.